Parasite* Snippet

 Death.

-Tears welled and spilled from my eyes, droplets mixing with muck on the floor.
+Tears spilled from my eyes, droplets mixing with muck on the floor.
 I curled in on myself.
 This couldn’t be it.
 If I died here… Jessica… No, I needed to do something.
 The world beyond these walls couldn’t be one that existed only in my memories and dreams, like that man.

 At some point I decided the figure was the devil.